 Reduced (half price) course fees under the Lower fees, local skills program are available to residents of Western Australia.
 Please note that other fees may apply; for example resource or equipment fees.

-An annual fees cap applies for course fees on the Lower fees, local skills qualifications and/or skill sets — including those coming up in 2021.
+An annual fees cap applies for course fees on the Lower fees, local skills qualifications and/or skill sets.
 This means that regardless of how much your course fees actually are, you will not pay more than a set total amount for course fees per qualification or course per year.

 - The course fees cap is set at $400 for eligible concession students, and $1,200 for non-concession students